matthieus/matthieus.github.com/_posts/2014-01-25-about-focus@will.md

 Taming is not putting in jail your subconscious.
 Your subconscious needs to have some freedom to go about and find the pieces of knowledge that will fit the problem at hand.
 The most powerful concentration is a concentration where the subconscious is the most free while still controlled by your conscious thoughts.
 Some people call this the zone.
 Of course you don't need the most powerful concentration to do work, but you do need a minimum of concentration.
 And that's what this post is about.

 There are scores of books and tools about the subject, but pretty much every one of them will be about having you consciously acting on your mind.
 Which means learning.
 And that's not what I want to talk about.
-What I'm talking about is easy.
+What I'm talking about is easy and doesn't involve any mind bending.

 A solution which works consistently is targeting directly the subconscious.
 What you want is trying to keep the subconscious slightly busy.
 You can typically do that with sounds.
 Sounds that won't trigger any reaction, just background sounds.
 It can be nature sounds, ambient music, white noise.
 You don't want too much energy in these sounds otherwise they just focus your attention on them.
 You don't want voices in them as our mind evolved to pay attention to the human voice frequency.
 And you don't want these sounds to put you to sleep either.